Montserrat Saldívar: Youth

 Saldivar has been part of the Mexico women's national football team program since the U-17 level.
 She was part of the Mexico U-17 team that participated on the 2022 CONCACAF Women's U-17 Championship and 2022 FIFA U-17 Women's World Cup.

 Since 2023, Saldivar has been part of the Mexico U-20 team.
 She was part of the Mexico team that participate at the 2024 FIFA U-20 Women's World Cup, in which she started all four games that Mexico played during this tournament, and scored one goal and gave three assists.
-Saldivar was called again to play for U-20 team during the 2025 CONCACAF Women's U-20 Championship, heping Mexico reach the final of the competition by becoming the top scorer of the tournament.
+Saldivar was called again to play for U-20 team during the 2025 CONCACAF Women's U-20 Championship, helping Mexico reach the final of the competition by becoming the top scorer of the tournament.
 Due to her performance throughout the competition, CONCACAF awarded Saldivar the top-goal scorer and best-player awards.